nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 capabilities of base R. Using packages is key to the successful use of
 R. The majority of the packages that you will learn in this book are part of the so-called tidyverse.
-The packages in the tidyverse share a common philosophy of data and R programming, and are designed to work together naturally.
+The packages in the tidyverse share a common philosophy of data and R programming and are designed to work together naturally.

-You can install the complete tidyverse with a single line of code.
-When install packages like this, it is a good idea to comment out so that you don’t reinstall the package everytime you run the script.
+You can install the complete tidyverse with a single line of code:
+`install.packages("tidyverse")`.
+It is a good idea to “comment out” this line of code by adding a `#` at the beginning so that you don’t re-install the package every time you run the script.

 ``` r
 #install.packages("tidyverse")